Paredesfabio/paredesfabio/README.md

 ### Hi there 👋

+I am an experienced software developer with a proven track record of implementing and maintaining web applications.
+With over 5 years of industry experience, I have worked with a variety of technologies including PHP, Laravel, Javascript, NodeJs, and Angular.
+My previous work experiences have been in different industries such as Retail, Tourism, Public Institutions in Ecuador, and Health in Chile.
+I am highly committed to meeting targets and delivering high-quality results.

+- 🔭 I’m currently working on Careyou (Chile) such a Frontend developer

 <!--
 **Paredesfabio/paredesfabio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.